 Seat

-The Pivot accepts two infant car seats, two toddler seats, or a combination of both.
-The seats can face forward (below left) or back toward the parents, with the ability for them to face away from one another or toward one another.
-The connection adapters for the second seat are already a part of the stroller and remain attached, so there is no risk of losing parts.
+The Pivot accepts two infant car seats, two toddler seats, or a combination.
+The seats can face forward (below left) or back toward the parents, with the ability to face away from one another or toward one another.
+The connection adapters for the second seat are already part of the stroller and remain attached, so there is no risk of losing parts.

-The toddler seats recline with a lift of a lever and works with one hand.
-They can recline flat, and the back and footrest can drop down to create a bassinet-style seat with depth designed to protect infants that can't roll or sit up (above right).
-This design creates even more versatility in the stroller that isn't available on all of the competition.
-The seats work better together than those on some of the competition that are too close together and prevents good use from either.
+The toddler seats recline with a lever lift and works with one hand.
+They can recline flat, and the back and footrest can drop down to create a bassinet-style seat with depth designed to protect infants who can't roll or sit up (above right).
+This design creates even more versatility than that of the competition.
+The seats work better together than those on some of the competition, which are too close together and prevent good use from either.

 Sunshade

-The canopies on the Pivot aren't the highlight of this stroller, and while they offer adequate protection from overhead sun, that is about all you're going to get from these stylish but smaller sunshades.
+The Pivot's canopies aren't the highlight of this stroller.
+While they offer adequate protection from overhead sun, that is about all you'll get from these stylish but smaller sunshades.
 The shades have a peek-a-boo window, and it is mesh for additional ventilation.

 Quality

-The Pivot isn't the best quality, but it is nice for the price, and there is no obvious failure for a product in this price range.
-It has some flex in the frame and handlebar and can wobble a little, but it isn't so bad you'll be frustrated.
-It is stylish and resembles much of the higher-end competitors and could easily fit the bill for those looking for this style stroller but care about looks.
+The Pivot isn't the best quality, but it is nice for the price.
+It has some flex in the frame and handlebar and can wobble a little, but it isn't so bad that you'll be frustrated.
+It is stylish and resembles many of the higher-end competitors.
+It could easily fit the bill for those looking for this style of stroller.

 The materials are nice, and there is attention to detail in that there aren't loose threads or errant stitching.
 The fabric fits the parts well, and it feels durable enough to survive strolling years, though it may not make it to hand me down or resell status depending on how hard a life it has, in our opinion.